Introduction to oneworld - an alliance of the world's leading airlines working as one

 oneworld enables its member airlines to offerservices beyond what any individual carrier can provide by itself or bilaterally with another partner.

 Global coverage:oneworld has an incomparable route network, focused on the world's leading business cities.
-The alliance serves almost a thousand destinations in more than 150 countries.
+The alliance serves more than a thousand destinations in 155 countries.
 This enables customers to reach many more places much more easily, way beyond the reach of an individual airline's network, flying with quality carriers all the way.
-The alliance's airlines operate more than 14,000 flights every day - that averages out at one departure or arrival every three seconds around the clock.
+The alliance's airlines operate more than 14,250 flights every day - that averages out at one departure or arrival every three seconds around the clock.

 Better value:oneworld is the market leader for alliance fares and sales products, pioneering some of the most innovative, flexible and attractively priced alliance fares available – and the first to sell any of them on-line.